Are there differences between the European Air Ops rules for NCC and ICAO SARPs?

 What is the meaning of the term NCC?

 NCC stands for non-commercial operations with complex motor-powered aircraft.
-The term ‘complex motor-powered aircraft’ is defined in the Article 3 of Regulation (EC) No 216/2008 (the ‘Basic Regulation’).
+The term ‘complex motor-powered aircraft’ is defined in the Article 2(1)(d) of Regulation (EU) No 965/2012 on air operations (previously in Reg.
+(EC) No 216/2008).

 Which Annexes of Regulation (EU) No 965/2012 are applicable to NCC operations?